Maritime Captain Somaasundram s/o Sinnathamby Called to The Bar

 Right: Anchor handling operations in Sulawesi, Indonesia.

 According to Soma, life as a seafarer is a mix of adventure and hardship, often romanticised from afar but demanding in reality.
 The appeal lies in travelling across continents, experiencing different cultures, and at times, the open seas simply take your breath away.
-The hardship, however, comes in the form of long periods away from family, isolation, and limited communication.
+The hardship, however, also comes in the form of long periods away from family, isolation, and limited communication.

-A Mariner’s Prayer: “Lord, have mercy on me, for the seas are vast and my ship is small.”
+A Mariner’s Prayer: “Lord, have mercy on me, for the seas are vast and my ship is small".

 Throughout his seagoing career, Soma encountered a wide range of experiences, from being in Saudi Arabia shortly after the end of the Gulf War in 1991 to navigating narrow channels, passing through dense fishing traffic, operating in near-zero visibility due to heavy fog, and working in extreme weather conditions.